What to Know About the Victims of the Tree of Life Synagogue Shooting

 Cecil Rosenthal, 59

-59-year-old Cecil Rosenthal lived in Squirrel Hill with her husband David, who also was killed in the shooting.
+59-year-old Cecil Rosenthal lived in Squirrel Hill.
+His brother, David, was also was killed in the shooting.

 David Rosenthal, 54

-54-year-old David Rosenthal, the youngest victim of the shooting, lived in Squirrel Hill with his wife Cecil, who was also killed in the shooting.
+54-year-old David Rosenthal, the youngest victim of the shooting, lived in Squirrel Hill.
+His brother, Cecil, was also killed in the shooting.

 Bernice Simon, 84